strongloop/strongloop.com2/_posts/2019-05-01-april-milestone.md

 - To allow the TypeScript compiler to catch even more bugs for us, we have enabled the following additional checks: `noImplicitThis`, `alwaysStrict` and `strictFunctionTypes`, see [PR#2704](https://github.com/strongloop/loopback-next/pull/2704).
 This exercise discovered few problems in our current codebase, the non-trivial ones were fixed by standalone pull requests [PR#2733](https://github.com/strongloop/loopback-next/pull/2733), [PR#2711](https://github.com/strongloop/loopback-next/pull/2711) and [PR#2728](https://github.com/strongloop/loopback-next/pull/2728).

-  Please note that projects scaffolded by our `lb4` tool are using `@loopback/build` and our shared `tsconfig.json` by default.
-As a result, these projects may start failing to compile if they are violating any of the newly enabled checks.

-  We don't consider this as a change that would require semver-major release, because new compilation errors are regularly introduced by new semver-minor releases of TypeScript too.

 - Fixed CI for loopback-connector-mongodb.
 See [#503](https://github.com/strongloop/loopback-connector-mongodb/issues/503)

 - Fixed CI for loopback-connector-couchdb2.
 See [#60](https://github.com/strongloop/loopback-connector-couchdb2/issues/60)